-Need a hand with your homework?
-AADL can help with a variety of services and products offered over the internet or in our library branches.
-Here are some things from AADL that you can use to get through your next essay, social studies project, or math assignment.
+AADL is here to help with a variety of services and products offered online or in our library branches!
+Check out these resources that you can use to get through your next essay, social studies project, or math assignment.

-Get help with homework or get ahead of the curve with this online tutoring service.
-Live tutors are available from 2-11 pm every day to teach students in the subject areas of math, English, science, and social studies.
-Learn more about this service or start trying Brainfuse right now.
+Get help with homework, or get ahead of the curve, with this online tutoring service.
+Live expert tutors are available from 2-11pm every day to assist students, grades 3 through adult, in the subject areas of: math, English, science, social studies, GED prep, college exam and application prep, resume writing, technology skills-building and more!
+You can even submit papers for comments before they get turned in for grades.
+Learn more about this service or start trying Brainfuse: Help Now! right now.

 AADL provides access to online collections of books, articles, and encyclopedias through our research databases.
 Take a look at our lists of databases for kids or for student papers, or take a look at the whole subject list to see what will help you with your next assignment.